linq2js/storion/packages/docs/api/network.md

 // Basic usage
 const robustFetch = fetchData.use(network.offlineRetry());

-// Combined with retry wrapper const veryRobust = fetchData
+// Combined with retry wrapper (recommended) const veryRobust = fetchData
   .use(retry(3))              // Retry on any error up to 3 times .use(network.offlineRetry()); // If still failing and offline, wait for reconnection